eshaan007/api-digest-2021/README.md

 - Developed this Web-App to gather Ratings, Reviews and the Glimpses of the Game the users would be about to buy.
 - Used ReactJS and Redux and Called in the Data from <a href="https://rawg.io/apidocs/">RAWG API</a>.
 - Beautified using Styled Components and Animated using <a href="https://www.framer.com/api/motion/">Framer Motion API</a>.
-- Deployed The Website on Vercel ➡ https://inferno-nu.vercel.app/

 ### Installation Guide